BITSS-OPA/opa-deworming/code/shiny_app/readme.md

 In order to add a slider, you will want to use the 'sliderInput' function in ui.
 R. 'sliderInput' is a widget that creates a slider across a range.
 It has five inputs: inputId, label, min, max, and value.
 Below is an example:

     sliderInput("param3", label = "Inflation (\\( \\pi \\) ) = ", min = 0.001, max = 0.2, value = inflation_so)

 Here, 'param3' is the inputID, 'Inflation (π) =' is the label, min is 0.001, max is 0.2, and the value is 'inflation_so'.

 To add a new slider, you will first need to figure out what the inputID should be.
-Firstly, you will need to add the inputID to the server file.
+First, you will need to add the inputID to the server file.
 Define a variable in the function 'sim.data1' in server.R.
 For the example above this would be "inflation_var2 = as.numeric(input$param3)." 'simdata1' is contained in the
 'reactive.data1.'
 Then, if you don't want the slider to appear for certain inputs of 'policy estimate', insert it in 'else if(input$policy_est == "What policy estimate you don't want the slider to appear in").
 It goes in the 'list_hide' function within the else if.
 Once that has been added, that variable, in this case
 'inflation_var2', should be added to 'simdata1' in all_analysis.R.
 This deals directly with the original analysis.